piyushkashyap07/lamaindex-demo-gcp-cloud-run/README.md

 ## 🆘 Support

 For support and questions:
-- Check the API documentation at `/docs`
 - Review the logs in the `logs/` directory
-- Test the health check endpoint
+- Test the health check endpoints
 - Verify environment variables are set correctly
+- Check Phoenix tracing
+## 📞 Contact

+For technical support or questions about this application, please contact the development team.

 ---